-Doing craft projects with epoxy resin is a fun and creative way to spend an afternoon.
-Not only that but you can get started relatively inexpensively.
-Before I get into the epoxy craft projects you can make at home, there are some resin basics to get you familiar with using epoxy.
+Making projects with epoxy resin is a fun and creative way to spend an afternoon.
+Plus, you can get started relatively inexpensively.
+If you’re ready to craft with resin, you can jump to the list of 12 epoxy projects here.

 What is resin?

-What is the difference between resin and epoxy resin?
+What’s the difference between resin and epoxy resin?

-How do I use epoxy resin?
+How do you use epoxy resin?

 Is it safe to use epoxy resin?